orstewar/ist346-content/labs/D.md

 ### Log in to Lynda.com with your Syracuse University Account ###

-1. Nagivate your web browser to https://lynda.syr.edu
+1. Navigate your web browser to https://lynda.syr.edu
 2. This will prompt you with a Syracuse University login screen.
 Login with your Syracuse University **NetID** and **Password**.
 3. Once your are logged on you will see the Lynda.com home page.
 You can jump directly to the course here: [https://www.lynda.com/Docker-tutorials/Learning-Docker/485649-2.html?org=syracuse.edu](https://www.lynda.com/Docker-tutorials/Learning-Docker/485649-2.html?org=syracuse.edu)